Gender binary: Religion

-In the LGBT community
+In the LGBTQ+ community

 Gender binarism may create institutionalized structures of power, and individuals who identify outside traditional gender binaries may experience discrimination and harassment.
-Many LGBT people, notably youth activist groups, advocate against gender binarism.
-Many individuals within the LGBT+ community report an internal hierarchy of power status.
+Many LGBTQ+ people, notably youth activist groups, advocate against gender binarism.
+Many individuals within the LGBTQ+ community report an internal hierarchy of power status.
 Some who do not identify within a binary system experience being at the bottom of the hierarchy.
 Different variables such as race, ethnicity, age, gender, and more can lower or raise one's perceived power.

 There are many individuals and several subcultures that can be considered exceptions to the gender binary or specific transgender identities worldwide.
 In addition to individuals whose bodies are naturally intersex, there are also specific ceremonial and social roles that are seen as third gender.
 The hijra of South Asia and some Two-Spirit Indigenous Peoples of North America are often cited as examples.
 Feminist philosopher María Lugones argues that Western colonizers imposed their dualistic ideas of gender on indigenous peoples, replacing pre-existing indigenous concepts.

 In the contemporary West, non-binary or genderqueer people do not adhere to the gender binary by refusing terms like "male" and "female", as they do not identify as either.
 Transgender people have a unique place in relation to the gender binary.
 In some cases, attempting to conform to societal expectations for their gender, transgender individuals may opt for surgery, hormones, or both.

 Ball culture is an example of how the LGBT community interprets and rejects the gender binary.
 Paris is Burning, a film directed by Jennie Livingston, depicts New York's ballroom scene in the late 1980s.
-To compete in the Balls, men, women, and everyone in between create costumes and walk in their respective categories: Butch Queen, Transmale Realness, and Femme Queen to name a few.
-During the Balls, the gender binary is thrown out the window, and the people competing are allowed to express themselves however they interpret the category.
-Within the scenes of people competing in various categories there's a narrative that describes life outside the gender binary in New York.
-Since the film came out, there's been a decline in the Ballroom scene due to the rise of media and the appropriation of the Drag culture.
+To compete in the balls, men, women, and everyone in between create costumes and walk in their respective categories: Butch Queen, Transmale Realness, and Femme Queen to name a few.
+During the balls, the gender binary is thrown out the window, and the people competing are allowed to express themselves however they interpret the category.
+Within the scenes of people competing in various categories there is a narrative that describes life outside the gender binary in New York.
+Since the film came out, there has been a decline in the ballroom scene due to the rise of media and the appropriation of the drag culture.